sjn4048/311MemoryResearch/README.md

 This project is initially started and developped in Chinese social networks.
 We don't (yet) have an English official site, and you can contact us in [here](https://tieba.baidu.com/f?kw=ryan_knight_12).

-This project has lasted for more than 8 years (2010 - now), and is still active.
+This project has lasted for 10 years (2009 - now), and is still active.
 We hereby release all of our lastest researches, in order to help anyone interested in this game.
 Also, we have long been short-handed, and thus we are sincerely looking forward to more and more people joining us.
 Feel free to contact us and submit pull-requests.

 # Main Contributers
 ryan_knight_12